kaz-200wr/canvasResize-on-visualforce/README.md

 Visualforce sample page for the questionnaire.
 Save Lead information, Photo of Business Card and Answer of questionnaire to the salesforce.

-This sample is using The canvasResize to resize the photo of Lead's Business Card.
+This sample page is using The canvasResize to resize the photo of Lead's Business Card.

+*canvasResize*
+Copyright (c) 2012 goker.cebeci, <http://gokercebeci.com>
+MIT License

 ---
 ![iPad image1](img/iPad_page1.png)